 Ready to Burn?
 When the bonfire is ready to commence, you must first arrange for a site inspection with the Fire Marshal.
 Burning may not commence until a valid FPCP for a bonfire has been issued.
 Follow these steps:

 - Schedule a Site Inspection.
 The site inspection must be conducted no later than 4:00 p.m. on the day of the bonfire event, and must be scheduled at least one business day prior to the day of the bonfire.
-To schedule the site inspection, contact the Fire Inspections Branch at 703-246-4849, Monday-Friday, 8:00 a.m.- 4:30 p.m.
+Schedule a site inspection in PLUS once your FPCP has been issued.